Mixaz017/Custom-Krunker-Client/README.md

 I'm also accepting bug reports, suggestions and feedbacks in our Discord.

+Using [CClient](https://discord.gg/5ZMvrGT) is recommended over this client because the client is more stable and provides more actually useful features.
+Also the Cuffuffles, the developer of CClient, is a awesome guy

 ## Why this Client?
 - This client is meant to be a superior of the official client.
 - Many extra features available.
 You can suggest features you want in the Discord to improve the client as well.